top of page

 In many cases, Immigration New Zealand calculates income based on:

-• The hourly rate stated in the employment agreement, and
+• The hourly rate stated in the employment agreement

 • The minimum guaranteed hours written into the contract